Updated: Mar 18

 Some businesses have seen strong financial rewards from the resources provided.
 However, those rewards can be fickle, require a significant time investment, and like many marketing strategies, rely on a bit of luck, namely the right person seeing their efforts at just the right time (as occurred with the Instagram share prompting a TV segment example).
 This can be especially frustrating for those trying to ensure the long-term survival of their businesses.
 I'm unsure how to ease those frustrations, but I do understand them.

 As the months pass, interest in assisting Black business owners and the pool of willing volunteer resources shrinks.
 Attention spans are short and it will become more difficult to provide resources that rely on outside sources, like professional photography.
-I will shift more to provide as many resources as I can personally, namely my own semi-professional photography and videography, and social media coaching sessions.

 Food bloggers should consider if and how they wish to impact local businesses, especially during times of crisis.
 Honest reviews and deliberate attention to small businesses, particularly those without representation by public relations firms and/or major media coverage can make a direct impact.